ucl-cssb/cneta/README.md

 The mutation probability of each site is limited by its current copy number state.
-Chromosomal gain is possible when the maximum copy number in the chromosome is smaller than the specified maximum copy number.
+Chromosomal gain is ONLY possible when the maximum copy number in the chromosome is smaller than the specified maximum copy number.
 So when the specified mutation/duplication rate is high, the actual mutation rates along the lower branches gradually decrease due to copy number saturation.

 The units of mutation rates are different at site (segment), chromosome, and whole genome levels.
 When computing the relative rates of a specific mutation type, they are summarized at different scales: total duplication/deletion rates obtained by summarizing over all sites, chromosome gain/loss rates obtained by summarizing over all chromosomes.